yafig/spec/api-servers-microservice.md

 # API Servers (Microservice)

-The main microservice architecture is based on this Microsoft article: https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/microservices .
-However, there is a slight modification to the convention:
+The main microservice architecture is based on this Microsoft article: [Microsoft Microservices architecture style](https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/microservices).
+HTTP REST API design is based on this Microsoft article: [Web API design](https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design).

-- `user_id` is replaced with `username` for identifier.
-For example, the get_user URL is `/users/john_doe` instead of `/users/1`.

-HTTP REST API design is based on this Microsoft article: https://docs.microsoft.com/en-us/azure/architecture/best-practices/api-design#filter-and-paginate-data

 # Service & Resource Definitions

 The service definitions, resources and sub-resource, its endpoints and parameters.

 There will be 3 main services in the system:

 - [User Service](#User-Service)
 - [Post Service](#Post-Service)
   - [Comment Subresource](#Comment-Sub-resource)